‘Wyrd goes ever as it must.’

 To put it another way: each of our lives is a story told by the Earth itself.

-If you are a writer, I also offer a mentoring and manuscript assessment service.
-If your writing needs sharpening, focusing or otherwise shaking-up, I might be able to help.
+If you are a writer, we also offer a mentoring and manuscript assessment service.
+If your writing needs sharpening, focusing or otherwise shaking-up, we might be able to help.
 Find out more.

 All the photographs on this website are ©Natasha Lythgoe.